-- Dallas Mayor Pro Tem Dwaine Caraway resigned after admitting to taking $450k in bribes, trips, gifts and other items related to DCS scandal.
+- Dallas Mayor Pro Tem Dwaine Caraway resigned after admitting to taking $450k in bribes, trips, gifts, and other items related to the DCS scandal.

 - Caraway could face up to 7 years behind bars and must pay nearly $69K in restitution to the IRS.

 - Camera supplier Robert Leonard also pleads guilty, faces up to 10 years behind bars for his role in the $70 million DCS scandal.

 Dallas Mayor Pro Tem Dwaine Caraway, the second most powerful official at city hall, is headed to federal prison after admitting to receiving nearly $500,000 in bribes and kickbacks tied to the Dallas County Schools scandal.

 After months of speculation, and an exclusive interview with NBC 5 Investigates in which he admitted to taking money from a Louisiana businessman, Caraway resigned his position at Dallas City Hall in a letter dated Wednesday and admitted to taking money in exchange for his political influence.

 Erin Nealy Cox, U.S. Attorney for the Northern District, said Thursday that Caraway and Robert Leonard, president, and owner of a camera company that did business with the now-closed Dallas County Schools, both entered guilty pleas for their roles in the scandal.